 And what are the dangers for children of ignoring this?

-TLDR: Any guidance which ignores or downplays the importance of both Gilick competence and parental responsibility is probably unlawful and probably harmful to children and should be challenged, for all the reasons that I set out below.
+Any guidance for adults working with children which ignores or downplays the importance of both Gillick competence and parental responsibility is probably unlawful and probably harmful to children and should be challenged, for all the reasons that I set out below.

 Any guidance which asserts that it promotes safeguarding of children in the context of choices children aspire to make, ought to be clear about two very important issues:

 a.
 ‘Gillick competence’